wanggaoteng/atmega328p/README.md

 ## Auxiliary files in demo
 DO NOT DELETE/MODIFY ANY OF THEM, otherwise the dwdebug.exe will not get the COM number automatically.
-  * serial.txt: store the COM number which the dwdebug generates.
+  * serial.txt: store the outputs which produced by dwdebug.
   * serial.bat: called by Makefile, it will analysis the serial.txt, and get the COM number for dwdebug.

 ## Note